kwolff1/OIM_7502_classwork/README.md

 # Altair Visualization Project – Kyle Wolff

-This is my midterm project for OIM 7502 (Spring 2025).
 I used the Altair Python library to create a series of charts using a bikeshare dataset.
 Altair makes it really easy to build clean, interactive visuals with just a few lines of code.

 ---